stacs-cp/APIG/README.md

 APIG (an Automated Problem Instance Generation tool) is based on the [Essence constraint modelling toolchain](https://constraintmodelling.org/) (Essence-CP) and the automated algorithm configurator [irace](https://iridia.ulb.ac.be/irace/).
 Starting from an Essence specification of a combinatorial problem, the tool can generate:

-- *graded instances* for a single solver: valid, satisfiable and non-trivial instances
+- *graded instances* for a single solver: valid, satisfiable (optional) and non-trivial instances
 	+ valid: parameters of an instances must satisfy validity constraints.
 They constraints are specified in the problem Essence specification using `where` statements.
 	+ satisfiable: optional, users can also choose to have unsat instances or both
 	+ non-trivial: solvable by the considered solver in no less than *n* seconds.